How to Host Your Murder Mystery

 ACTION: Print and cut out individual clue cards.
 Organize in envelopes by release timing ("Crime Scene," "After Round 1," "After Round 2," etc.)

-One card per questioning round containing:
+One PDF per questioning round containing:

-6. Solution Envelope (DO NOT OPEN YET!)
+6. Solution Envelope - 1 PDF (DO NOT OPEN YET!)

 Contains:

-3. Pre-Party Preparation (1-2 Weeks Before)
+2. Pre-Party Preparation (1-2 Weeks Before)

 Step 1: Download and Review Your Kit